Haiku in English: Diction

-This approach of a simple, common vocabulary was popularized further during the Beat era, with writers like Jack Kerouac adopting and promoting a language simplicity —as he stated, a “haiku must be very simple and free of all poetic trickery.”
-This simplicity of diction was called “wordless poetry” by Alan Watts and haiku scholar and poet Cor van de Heuvel writes, “haiku, for the reader, is wordless because those few words are invisible.
-We as readers look right through them.”
-This transparent notion of language was popular for the much of the 20th century.
+This approach of a simple, common vocabulary was popularized further during the Beat era, with writers like Jack Kerouac adopting and promoting a language simplicity —as he stated, a "haiku must be very simple and free of all poetic trickery."
+This simplicity of diction was called “wordless poetry” by Alan Watts and haiku scholar and poet Cor van de Heuvel writes, "haiku, for the reader, is wordless because those few words are invisible.
+We as readers look right through them."
+This transparent notion of language was popular for much of the 20th century.

-Moving into the latter decades of the 20th century and into the 21stcentury, English-language haiku began to embrace approaches highlighting the “opaque materiality of language as a medium, as against a 'romantic' view of language as purely a transparent window.”
-In the introduction to Haiku 21: an anthology of contemporary English-language haiku, the editors note “what is most different about English-language haiku today is its different relationship with language.”
+Moving into the latter decades of the 20th century and into the 21st century, English-language haiku began to embrace approaches highlighting the "opaque materiality of language as a medium, as against a 'romantic' view of language as purely a transparent window."
+In the introduction to Haiku 21: an anthology of contemporary English-language haiku, the editors note "what is most different about English-language haiku today is its different relationship with language."
 The ideal of a simple, transparent language has shifted in 21st century ELH.
-Transparency in diction has been challenged by a concept of haiku in which “the language is more opaque, in which, in fact, the opacity of language is itself held forth as an ideal.”
-This shift reflects a balance between traditionalist minimalism—valuing clarity and restraint—and innovative approaches, such as haiku that include, “surrealist techniques and figurative expression,” as well “eroticism, psychological expression, and political and social commentary.”
+Transparency in diction has been challenged by a concept of haiku in which "the language is more opaque, in which, in fact, the opacity of language is itself held forth as an ideal."
+This shift reflects a balance between traditionalist minimalism—valuing clarity and restraint—and innovative approaches, such as haiku that include, "surrealist techniques and figurative expression," as well "eroticism, psychological expression, and political and social commentary."